 HDSI also incurs third-party costs on behalf of the Company.
-Such third party costs include, for example, directors and officers insurance, travel, conferences, and communication services.
+Such third party costs include, for example, capital market advisory services, communication services and office supplies.
 Third-party costs are billed at cost, without markup.

 There are no ongoing contractual or other commitments resulting from the Company's transactions with HDSI, other than the payment for services already rendered and billed.
 The agreement may be terminated upon 60 days' notice by either the Company or HDSI.